 How to Stop a Puppy from Chewing

-Considering that your puppy is chewing things mostly because their gums are inflamed from teething, the best way to get them to stop ruining your belongings is to redirect their interest to something else.
+Considering that your puppy is chewing on things mostly because their gums are inflamed from teething, the best way to get them to stop ruining your belongings is to redirect their attention to something else.